 Tips to make solids a success:

-– Chat with bub about what they’re eating, the texture, colour, taste, name and how it’s cooked
+– Chat with bub about what they’re eating, the texture, color, taste, name and how it’s cooked.

 – Try to feed your baby during family meal times – food is more interesting if everyone else is eating too!